openpifpaf/openpifpaf/README.rst

 openpifpaf
 ==========

-  We propose a new bottom-up method for multi-person 2D human pose estimation that is particularly well suited for self-driving cars and social robots.
-The new method, PifPaf, uses a Part Intensity Field (PIF) to localize body parts precisely, and a composite field of two vectors and a scalar - the Part Association Field (PAF) - to associate body parts with each other to form full human poses.
-It improves on previous methods at low resolution and in crowded, cluttered and occluded scenes.
+  We propose a new bottom-up method for multi-person 2D human pose estimation that is particularly well suited for urban mobility such as self-driving cars and delivery robots.
+The new method, PifPaf, uses a Part Intensity Field (PIF) to localize body parts and a Part Association Field (PAF) to associate body parts with each other to form full human poses.
+  Our method outperforms previous methods at low resolution and in crowded, cluttered and occluded scenes thanks to (i) our new composite field PAF encoding fine-grained information and (ii) the choice of Laplace loss for regressions which incorporates a notion of uncertainty.
   Our architecture is based on a fully convolutional, single-shot, box-free design.
-We produce state-of-the-art results on a modified COCO keypoint task for the transportation domain.
+  We perform on par with the existing state-of-the-art bottom-up method on the standard COCO keypoint task and produce state-of-the-art results on a modified COCO keypoint task for the transportation domain.

 .. code-block::

-  @article{
-      PifPaf: Association Fields for Human Pose Estimation }
+  @article{kreiss2019pifpaf,
+    title = {PifPaf: Composite Fields for Human Pose Estimation}, author = {Kreiss, Sven and Bertoni, Lorenzo and Alahi, Alexandre}, journal = {CVPR},
+    year = {2019},
+    month = {3}
+  }